 - Navigating the Journey and Shanti Pathways a psychotherapeutic modality addressing issues of long term HIV/AIDS survivors.
-This eight session group explores health and life management respective of HIV/AIDS and can continue to meet individually to plan for their future, setting short term and long term goals. - Medi-Cal Shanti is currently in the application stages of becoming a Medi-Cal provider of mental health services.
+This eight session group explores health and life management respective of HIV/AIDS and can continue to meet individually to plan for their future, setting short term and long term goals. - Medi-Cal Shanti is now a Medi-Cal provider of mental health services.
 The Affordable Care Act has opened avenues for greater segments of the Orange County community to access individual and group therapy.
 Shanti has been providing these services for over 27 years and is positioned to respond to new opportunities.